So, you need to know about sales tax in The Grand Canyon State. Look no further!

 How to file taxes in Arizona

-When tax time rolls around in Arizona, whether it’s monthly or annually, you must do three things:
+When tax time rolls around in Arizona you must:

 - File a sales tax return